 -Drink beer or sekt at bars, not cocktails and liquor.
 Beer is always cheap.

--Note that street food though not very healthy is very cheap: especially Currywurst and Doner (about €4).
-Going out for a cheap sit-down meal and a beer usually costs about €20, although you can eat something semi-takeout for more like €7-10.
+-Note that street food though not very healthy is very cheap: especially Currywurst and Doner.

 -Note that in many clubs and bars you will be charged a Pfand, or deposit on your glasses.
 This can get expensive, so bring your glasses back to collect your cash.

--For under €20 you can still have a great night out: drinking 2 bought beers in an industrial space with friends (€3), going for Falafel (€4), drinking a beer in a cool bar (€3), going to a great club (€5 at SO36 for example at the door, then €3 for a half litre of beautiful German Pilsner).
+-For under €25 you can still have a great night out: drinking 2 bought beers outside along the canal (€4), going for Falafel (€6), going to a outdoor cinema (€10), drinking a beer in a cool bar (€4).

--You could on the other hand spend more than €2o0 for a great night out: aperitif at a terrace in Mitte (cocktail: €12), good seats at the opera or Berlin Philharmonic (€60; or else get cheap seats for €25), a great meal at a Michelin restaurant (three courses plus wine: €150; or just order a main à la carte and a glass of wine for €60), slip home to change and then another drink at a cool bar (€8), then clubbing in a big industrial space (€8-14 entry, plus €4 per beer, €7-10 per cocktail).
+-You could on the other hand spend more than €3o0 for a great night out: aperitif at a terrace in Mitte (cocktail: €12), good seats at the opera or Berlin Philharmonic (€98; or else get cheaper seats for €47), a great meal at a Michelin restaurant (three courses plus wine: €200; or just order a main à la carte and a glass of wine for €100), slip home to change and then another drink at a cool bar (€12), then clubbing in a big industrial space (€15 entry, plus €4 per beer, €7-10 per cocktail).

 Here’s the index to the Moving to Berlin Guide, click on what you want to read next!